Common Turkic alphabet: In the USSR

-The New Turkic alphabet (Jaꞑalif, 'Yañalif') was a Latin alphabet used by non-Slavic peoples of the USSR in the 1920-1930s.
-The new alphabet utilised the basic Latin letters excluding "w", as well as some additional letters, with a number of them being based on Cyrillic letterforms.
+The New Turkic alphabet (Jaꞑalif, 'Yañalif') was a Latin alphabet used by non-Slavic peoples of the USSR in the 1920–1930s.
+The new alphabet utilised the basic Latin letters excluding "w", as well as some additional letters, with a number of them being based on Cyrillic letter forms.
 The correspondences between the Soviet Yañalif and modern CTA are given below.

 Keyboard layout

 The standard Turkish keyboard layout for personal computers is as follows: